webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 # Getting Started

 It's hard to decide where to start.
-At certain level, WebGPU is a very simple system.
+At a certain level, WebGPU is a very simple system.
 All it does is run 3 types of functions on the GPU.
 Vertex Shaders, Fragment Shaders, Compute Shaders.